17 kitchen splurges that are actually worth it, according to experts | CNN Underscored

 Both Parker and Sabrina agree good knives are worth the investment.

 An 8-inch knife is the cornerstone of every kitchen, and this Misono version (one of Parker’s picks, and an editor favorite) is one of the best knives you can get for the price.
-You’ll find the Misono almost perfectly weighted, sharp out of the box and it will cut cleanly through the toughest vegetables.
+You’ll find the Misono almost perfectly weighted and sharp out of the box, and it will cut cleanly through the toughest vegetables.

 J.A.
 Henckels Classic Paring Knife, 4-inch Black/Stainless Steel ($85; amazon.com)

-Shun Classic 8” Chef’s Knife with VG-MAX Cutting Core and Ebony PakkaWood Handle ($159.95; amazon.com)
+Shun Classic 8-Inch Chef’s Knife With VG-MAX Cutting Core and Ebony PakkaWood Handle ($159.95; amazon.com)

 Another one of Parker’s recommendations, this gorgeous Shun chef’s knife is worth the splurge.
-Made with a steel formula exclusive to Shun with extra tungsten for a sharper edge, more chromium for corrosion resistance and additional cobalt and carbon for strength and durability
+It’s made with a steel formula exclusive to Shun with extra tungsten for a sharper edge, more chromium for corrosion resistance and additional cobalt and carbon for strength and durability.

 Wusthof Whetstone Sharpener ($39.95; amazon.com)